Discover the different ways you will learn throughout the academic year.

 If necessary, we may use the booking system to enable students to book time in a lab or practical space.
 The booking system will be operated to allow equal access to in-person practical work and to ensure that no student misses out.

-If there is a further national or local lockdown, we are ready to move all teaching online for that period, using the experiences of the past 18 months to continue to deliver an excellent teaching and learning experience that meets all learning objectives.
+If there is a national or local lockdown, we are ready to move all teaching online for that period, using the experiences of the past, to continue to deliver an excellent teaching and learning experience that meets all learning objectives.

-We’re pleased to report that our students have told us they’ve enjoyed many elements of online learning over the past year.
+Students have told us they’ve enjoyed many elements of online learning.

 Lectures, seminars and tutorials